-The school will not give your child medicine unless you complete and sign this form, and the school or setting has a policy that the staff can administer medicine.
+Parental Agreement for Langafel Primary Staff to Administer Medicine The school will not give your child medicine unless you complete and sign this form.

-Date for review to be initiated by

-Name of school/setting

-Name of child Date of
+Name of child

-birth
+Date of birth

-Group/class/form
+Class

 Medical condition or illness

 Medicine

 Name/type of medicine (as described on the container)

 Expiry date

 Dosage and method

 Timing

 Special precautions/other instructions

 Are there any side effects that the school/setting needs to know about?

 Self-administration - y/n

 Procedures to take in an emergency

-NB: Medicines must be in the original container as dispensed by the pharmacy
+NB: Medicines must be in the original conta Parent/Carer Contact Details iner as dispensed by the pharmacy

-Contact Details

 Name

 Daytime telephone no.

 Relationship to child

 Address

-I understand that I must deliver the medicine personally to [agreed member of staff]
+I understand that I must deliver and collect the medication personally to

-The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to school/setting staff administering medicine in accordance with the school/setting policy.
-I will inform the school/setting immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.
+to school staff administering medicine in a nowledge, accurate at the time of writing and I give consent coordance with the school policy.
+I will inform the school in dosage or frequency of the medication or if the medicine

+Signature Date